weweb-assets/plugin-airtable/src/markdown/general.md

-<iframe src="https://www.youtube-nocookie.com/embed/76CMCIW-wGk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+[Airtable](https://www.airtable.com) is a modern database created for everyone.
+It's a fast and flexible way to create tables to keep track of anything.

-This plugin will add:
+This plugin will let you:

-Airtable as a collection source
+- Use Airtable bases as a collection source in WeWeb